NethServer/nethserver-squidguard/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_ContentFilter.rst

    Unique name identifier.

 Who
-   If the proxy is configured in authenticated mode, it can be:
+   It can be:
-   * a user
+   * a local user
-   * a group of user
+   * a group of local users

-   If the proxy is configured in any other mode, it can be:
    * a host
    * a group of host
+   * a user from Active Directory, if the server has joined the domain

 What
    A filter previously created inside the filter tab, or the default filter.